mark-rushakoff/rushakoff-go-style/README.md

 Semantic linefeeds also happen to be usually easily readable without any special editor settings.

 The rule in Go doc comments is that the first sentence begins with the name of the function, method, or type being documented.
-Another common mistake I notice is applying that rule to fields within a struct.
+Another common mistake I notice is applying that rule to fields within a struct, or methods on an interface declaration.
-For field doc comments, it is not necessary to repeat the field name.
+For those cases, it is not necessary to repeat the field name or interface method, but feel free to use them if it helps readability.

 #### Package comments